wristband-dev/fastapi-auth/README.md

 #### `request.state.session.save()`

 Mark the session for persistence.
-This refreshes the cookie expiration time (rolling sessions) and saves any modifications made to session data.
-Use `save()` when manually modifying session data or implementing rolling sessions.
+This refreshes the cookie expiration time (implementing rolling sessions - extending session expiration on each request) and saves any modifications made to session data.
+Use `save()` when manually modifying session data or when you want to keep sessions alive based on user activity.

 ```python
 # After modifying session